-- 1. Pull off the screw covers on the left and right of the front panel. - Use the M4 screws of the cable cover set to secure the brackets for the cable cover to the communication server.
+- 1. Pull off the screw covers on the left and right of the front panel. - 2.
+Use the M4 screws of the cable cover set to secure the brackets for the cable cover to the communication server.

-The two brackets are not identical.
-Compare the cable brackets with the ones in Fig. 18.
+NOTE: The two brackets are not identical.
+Compare the cable brackets with the ones in Installing the brackets for the cable cover.